 Vegetable side dishes are considered safe under 25 micrograms.
 Starch side dishes also have a 25 microgram cut-off, although again, usually starches alone are much lower than that.
 Breakfast and lunch meals also come under of 25 micrograms.

 Obviously this is not going to yield a perfect 80 micrograms per day each and every day.
 But in practice it does keep one's intake of Vitamin K fairly consistent - and that's the goal of watching your Vitamin K intake.
-Research has shown that consuming Vitamin K is important and will help keep INRs stable.
+Research has shown that consuming a consistent amount of Vitamin K is important and will help keep INRs stable.

 One thing you're probably wondering is whether you could have a meal containing, say, 60 mcg of Vitamin K as long as your other meals that day were very low in Vitamin K. The answer is Yes - but most people are not going to count micrograms the way they count calories.
 That's why we state whether the recipe would be considered safe or not - so that those who want a simple Yes or No answer can find recipes that they will feel comfortable eating without knowing the nitty-gritty of the number of micrograms of Vitamin K in a quarter-cup of broccoli.